 Czech Airlines Airplane Baby Bassinet

-“In a baby cot with load capacity of 11kg and sizes of 75 x 34 x 22cm (but only on Airbus A319/A330 Business Class and on Airbus A330 Economy Class).
+The bassinet weight limit is 11kg and the size is of 75 x 34 x 22cm .
+It is only available on Airbus A319/A330 Business Class and on Airbus A330 Economy Class).
 Please request the cot via our Contact Centre during your seat booking.”

 From the Delta website: